Causal Inference: Identification Under Unmeasured Confounding (Instrumental Variables)

 In short, (IV1)-(IV3) are conceptually identical to (A1)-(A3) where \(Z\) is replaced by \(A\).

-This implies that if our goal is to simply identify the causal effect of \(Z\) (i.e., the causal effect of encouragement versus usual care), we can use the prior lectures do this.
+If our goal is to simply identify the causal effect of \(Z\) (i.e., the causal effect of encouragement versus usual care), we can use the prior lectures do this.

-• For example, suppose we are interested in the effect of the encouragement (i.e., \(Z\)) on mother’s smoking status (i.e., \(A\)), say \(\mathbb{E}[A(1) - A(0)]\).
+For example, suppose we are interested in the effect of the encouragement (i.e., \(Z\)) on mother’s smoking status (i.e., \(A\)), say \(\mathbb{E}[A(1) - A(0)]\).

 • From the previous lectures, under (IV1)-(IV3), we can identify the causal effect \(\mathbb{E}[A(1) - A(0)] = \mathbb{E}[A \mid Z=1] - \mathbb{E}[A \mid Z=0]\)

-Intent-to-Treat (ITT) Effects
+Intent-to-Treat (ITT) Effect

 We can also identify the causal effect of \(Z\) on the outcome \(Y\), which is often called the intent-to-treat (ITT) effect.